Mahogany Wood Properties and Uses – All About Mahogany

 2. Water Resistance

-It is good water-resistant wood.
-Which can be long-lasting in contact with water and moisture.
+Mahogany wood is good water-resistant wood, which can be long-lasting in contact with water and moisture.
 It can be used for external applications and marine applications such as decking and boat building.

-It is durable for several decades in low maintenance.
-Many expert boat makers prefer mahogany to make boats and decking.
+It has been durable for several decades with low maintenance.
+Many expert boatmakers prefer Mahogany to make boats and decking.

 3. Stability